Homunculi all the way down

 Research-background notes.
 I want to pin down what it would mean, formally, for a social entity to contain a reduced-rank model of another social entity — possibly even a reduced-rank model of itself.
 Here are the formalisms I’m aware of, drawing on LLM lit review, some PDFs I had in a folder, and some vibes-y dot points I sketched out at the PIBBS x ILIAD residency.

 One of several notebooks I started on the same underlying problem.
-The others are agency_bounded_compute (the foundational why-must-the-agent-compress angle) and ai_economics_of_cognition (compute as a substitutable factor of production).
-That I keep failing to merge them is, I think, telling me something about the shape of the question.
+The others are agency under boundedcompute (the foundational why-must-the-agent-compress angle) and Economics of Cognition (compute as a substitutable factor of production).
+I think that I have run into a dead end with this one.
+My current working hypothesis is that I will have more success starting from mechanized causal graphs.

 1 A phenomenon of note